 Help with Computers / internet

 Engeløya is easy to get to by public transport.
-Either by train or plane from Trondheim/Oslo to the nearest city Bodø and then by boat or bus to Engeløya.
-Make sure your arrival in Bodø corresponds with the boat from Bodø to Bogøy (on Engeløya) which leaves at 17.15 Mon-Thurs+Sat.
-18.00 on Fridays and 20.30 on Sundays.
+Either by train or plane from Trondheim/Oslo or Bergen to the nearest city, Bodø, and then by expressboat or bus to Engeløya.
+Make sure your arrival in Bodø corresponds with the boat from Bodø to Bogøy (on Engeløya) which leaves at 18.00 Mon-Sat.
+19.00 on Sundays.
 Note: The boat is the catamaran HURTIGBÅT and not the HURTIGRUTE destined for Svolvær.
-You can also come by bus.
+You can also come here by bus.
 We will send you more details and a map of how to get to the boat in Bodø.